SpektraSystems/Azure-MySQL-DMS-Lab/MySQL-on-Azure/Module 1: Azure Database for MySQL.md

 There are two options to scale up or scale down the Azure Database for MySQL service, either using the portal or via CLI.

 ### Using the Azure Portal
-1. Open the Azure portal in a web browser <copy>https://portal.azure.com </copy>
+1. Open the Azure portal in a web browser <copy>https://portal.azure.com </copy>.
-2. Open All Resources blade
+2. Open All Resources blade.
-3. Click on the MySQL database mysql<inject key="myResourceGroupName" story-id="story://content-private/content/dfd/SP-OSS/azure-mysql/wordpress-and-mysql/story_a_deploy" copy="false" />
+3. Click on the MySQL database mysql<inject key="myResourceGroupName" story-id="story://content-private/content/dfd/SP-OSS/azure-mysql/wordpress-and-mysql/story_a_deploy" copy="false" />.
-4. Click Pricing Tier option
+4. Click Pricing Tier option.
 5. Change the vCore and Storage up or down as need and click OK to save changes.

    >Note that the Basic level can only scale to 2 vCores and 1024 GB of storage

 ### Using the Azure CLI 2.0
-1. Using the PowerShell prompt that you have open and connected to the Azure subscription
+1. Using the PowerShell prompt that you have open and connected to the Azure subscription.
 2. Using Azure CLI get information about the MySQL databases that you have access to:
 ```
 az mysql server list